abelperezok/http-api-cognito-jwt-authorizer/README.md

 ## Create a Cognito user

-YOu can use the AWS Console to create Cognito users, but if you prefer the command line, here is how.
+You can use the AWS Console to create Cognito users, but if you prefer the command line, here is how.

 Sign up providing the client id, username and password.